iiasa/message_ix/doc/install-adv.rst

 Copy GAMS model files for editing
 ---------------------------------

-By default, the GAMS files containing the mathematical model core are installed with :mod:`message_ix` (e.g., in your Python ``site-packages`` directory).
+By default, the GAMS files containing the mathematical model core are installed with :mod:`message_ix` (e.g., in your Python :file:`site-packages` directory).
 Many users will simply want to run |MESSAGEix|, or use the Python or R APIs to manipulate data, parameters and scenarios.
 For these uses, direct editing of the GAMS files is not necessary.